 – the output file is a Google spreadsheet

-4. A Google spreadsheet is created in your My Drive and opens in a new tab or a CSV file is downloaded locally.
+- a Google spreadsheet is created in your My Drive and opens in a new tab if you selected Spreadsheet

 The output file contains these columns:

 - Permission User Email

 - Permission User Role

 Each user permission is described on one row.

 The permissions extracted from the libraries are the permissions set at the root level of the library.
 The permissions defined at the document class level, at a folder level, at a document level or at a workflow level are not detailed in the export.

 Note: If Google Groups are set at the root level, the name and email of the Google Group populates the output file.
 The members of the group aren't listed.

 If an end user tries to use Permission Export bookmarklet and has no administrator rights through the entire domain, the Permission Export pop-up displays an error message.